-Present today in 6 countries around the world, the Siel Bleu Association support nearly 294,000 participants every week thanks to its 1,037 professionals in adapted physical activity.
+Present today in 6 countries around the world, the Siel Bleu Association support nearly 294,000 participants every week thanks to more than 1000 professionals in adapted physical activity.

 To understand what Adapted Physical Activity is, we first need to define what it is.physical activity Physical activity is the performance of bodily movements through muscle contraction, thereby increasing energy expenditure.
 It differs from sport, which is generally associated with performance and competition.